History

 Serving Rainier Beach since 1912

-In 1928 the Rainier Beach Community Club, the Emerson School PTA and the Rainier Beach Women's Club persuaded the Library to open a part-time station in a storefront rented for $20 a month.
-The Rainier Beach Station opened on March 5, 1928, but during the Great Depression it closed in January 1932.
+In 1928, the Rainier Beach Community Club, the Emerson School Parent Teachers Association, and the Rainier Beach Women's Club partnered with the Library.
+They opened a new deposit station in a storefront rented for $20 a month.
+The Rainier Beach Station was short lived.
+It opened on March 5, 1928, and closed in January 1932 during the Great Depression.

 Architecture